fetchai/docs-archived/docs/learn_the_concepts/what_is_a_blockchain?.md

 ## Benefits

-Blockchains have the following key positive features:
+Blockchains have the following key _positive features_:

 1. **Security**: blockchains are very secure, as the data is cryptographically encrypted and it is very difficult and obvious if someone is trying to hack into a blockchain.
 To delete a record in the blockchain would require the whole chain to be hacked and this would be an immense, obvious, and impractical undertaking.